-- Our growing fee-based business represents a significant portion of our estimated margins. - We have positive operating cash flow from our well-positioned and diversified assets. - We have a well-defined and targeted hedging program. - We prudently manage our capital expenditures and focus on fee-based growth projects. - We believe we have a strong capital structure and balance sheet. - We believe we have access to sufficient capital.
+- Our growing fee-based business represents a significant portion of our margins. - We have positive operating cash flow from our well-positioned and diversified assets. - We have a well-defined and targeted hedging program. - We manage our disciplined capital growth program with a significant focus on fee-based agreements and projects with long term volume outlooks. - We believe we have a solid capital structure and balance sheet. - We believe we have access to sufficient capital to fund our growth.